Board of Directors

 Advisor to the NC DHHS on Latina community health 2020-2023

-Interested in global and community health equity, advocacy, social justice and accountability
+Interested in access to health care, global and community health equity, advocacy, social justice and accountability

 PABLO FRIEDMANN